What is Cedar River Montessori School?

 Montessori is a wonderful approach for many students with a variety of needs.
 However not every environment will work for every child.
 Our classrooms work best for students who have some independence and are able to focus on a task for a period of time.
 We work with a wide range of students, but we are not a special needs school and do not have the resources to work with students with significant social, emotional, or academic obstacles.
 However, there are situations where we are able to meet a child’s needs.
 If you have particular concerns it is best to talk to us before or during your school tour.

 What about parent involvement?

 We ask parents to be involved in three ways.
 First, we ask every family to contribute to the Annual Fund.
 How much you give is up to you, but we aim for 100% participation because it helps show other organizations the commitment of our community to what we do.
 We ask every family for 10 hours of volunteer service a year.
 There are many ways to participate, even if you work during the day.
 And it’s usually fun!
-Finally we ask every family to attend our annual auction.
+Finally we ask every family to attend our annual gala and auction.
 Part of your contract includes the purchase of two tickets.
 Participation beyond that is up to you.
 But it’s a fun, low pressure celebration of our community.

 My child has food/environmental/animal allergies.
 How can you work with those?

 We have cats that roam the school and pasture animals.
 We often have rabbits and other furred animals as classroom pets.
 Students spend time outside, and there have been bee stings.
 We occasionally have peanuts in our snacks, and do not require that students only bring food free of peanuts.
 We do a lot of work outside and the cottonwood looks like snow in the spring.
 If you child has severe allergies to any of the above, then our school is likely not the right fit for you.